dask/dask-gke/README.md

 # Kubernetes provisioning of a Dask Distributed cluster

-This repo hosts some sample configuration to set up  kubernetes containerized environments for interactive cluster computing in Python with [Jupyter notebook](http://jupyter.org/) [dask](http://dask.pydata.org/) and other tools from the PyData and SciPy
+This repo hosts some sample configuration to set up Kubernetes containerized environments for interactive cluster computing in Python with [Jupyter notebook](http://jupyter.org/) [dask](http://dask.pydata.org/) and other tools from the PyData and SciPy